rtmag/FPWM/README.md

-# FPWM
+# FPWM (Forked Position Weight Matrix)
-FPWM builds  a graph model of multiple PWMs (or Seq-logos) to have a better representation of the different motif a TF might use when binding in complex with other transcription factors.
+FPWM builds  a graph model of multiple PWMs (or Seq-logos) to have a better representation of the different motif a TF uses when binding in complex with other transcription factors.
 ### Installation
 Type the following in R console:
 ```r